training-datalab/training-datalab.com/content/en/authors/scarreramartinez/_index.md

   - Research Assistants
 ---

-I hold a BA in Political Science from the [Universidad del Rosario, Colombia](https://urosario.edu.co/), with a mention in Development and Participation.
-I also studied BA Applied Mathematics and Computer Science for three years at the same university.
+I am studying for an MA in Applied Mathematics and Computer Science at the [Universidad del Rosario, Colombia](https://urosario.edu.co/), and I hold a BA in Political Science with a minor in Development and Participation from the same university.

 I have three years of experience in quantitative and qualitative research in social sciences.
 My expertise focuses on programming and the advanced use of software.
 I am interested in working in interdisciplinary and diverse teams, and my research interests mainly focus on elections, data analysis for social sciences, democracy, post-conflict and peace.